RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 ## Merge up

+Like a normal project coding enhancement your have done in 'local'/'develop', [it needs to get to 'staged', be tested, and merge to 'main'.](/howtouseit.md#merge-test-launch)

 Once you have your work where you want it in your Lando 'local' copy, and have 'saved' the changes on your local drive...<br>

 Run `lando rebuild`